Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Another factor to explore is how accessible they are to you; do they have an office in Australia and what is their claims process for warranties?
 The warranty process is something to remember when you’re pricing any technologies for your solar system.

 Racking: This is the metal framework that holds your panels to the roof.
-We use Schletter equipment, which can be used on a variety of roof types; tile, tin, and everything in between.
+We use Schletter mounting systems, which can be used on a variety of roof types; tile, tin, and everything in between.

 Roof Shape